 Campaigners fear government will drop onshore windfarm promise in England.
 Fears that the government is quietly planning to renege on promises to lift the ban on onshore windfarms in England have prompted a large group of green campaigners, business leaders and prominent figures to protest to ministers.

 Hugh Fearnley-Whittingstall, the chef and environmental campaigner, has led a letter to secretaries of state, signed by conservation groups, academics and business people who are concerned that the pledges to free up planning restrictions are being quietly subverted.
 The effective ban was put in place in 2015 by tightening planning restrictions in the National Planning Policy Framework.
 To end the ban, the relevant planning regulations should be scrapped or clearly reformed.
 The letter warns: “The proposed changes to the National Planning Policy Framework which are currently under consultation are entirely inadequate to bring about the required change in policy.
 The decision to replace [paragraph 158] Footnote 54 with some marginally revised wording, in the form of new Footnotes 62 & 63, looks to be almost identical in effect, and inevitably means the effective ban will remain in place.”
 The footnotes refer to a clause in the framework that effectively excludes onshore windfarms.
 The signatories called for the removal of these footnotes, to place onshore wind planning applications on the same planning basis as other onshore infrastructure projects.
+The ‘Pink Rebels’ of Extinction Rebellion Wimborne have staged a protest to highlight the issue of Wessex Water discharging storm water containing raw sewage into the River Stour.

 The group says the watercourse is an ‘internationally-recognised chalk stream’ yet, they claim, Wessex Water discharged raw sewage into it on 449 occasions in 2021.
 “This is a danger to wildlife, to the health of people who use the river for recreation, and to their pets,” they said.
 Solicitor Joanna Bury, of Extinction Rebellion Wimborne said they had staged the protest because: “England’s sewage infrastructure is in urgent need of updating and we want to alert everyone to the lack of a correspondingly urgent timetable to deal with this problem.”
 She branded the Government’s Storm Overflows Reduction Plan, which states that by 2035, water companies must improve storm overflows in bathing or high priority nature sites as: “Too little, too late.”
 The group say they have placed their own ‘Blue Plaques’ around the area to ‘commemorate’ the sewage dumping.
 A spokesman for Wessex Water said: “Storm overflows operate automatically during or after intense rainfall to prevent flooding of properties and are licensed by the Environment Agency.
 “What’s released is mostly rainwater after combined sewers have become overwhelmed.
 “We agree that storm overflows aren’t fit for the 21st century, so we’re spending £3million per month on improving them and reducing how often they operate.”
 The Dolphin in Poole and BCP Council have announced that Dorset’s first secure public cycle storage facility officially opens on Monday, February 27.